 Top 3 Emotional Eating Coaches & How They Help Change Mentalities

-Weight Loss & Diets | Written by Nathan Petitpas | Updated on 23 January 2022
+Weight Loss & Diets | Written by Nathan Petitpas | Updated on 23 July 2024

 An unhealthy relationship with food can lead to a routine of emotional eating when life gets hard.
-However, healthy eating habits can be taught gently, and these top three eating coaches help identify patterns and things that trigger your eating, as well as establish tools and tips to overcome emotional eating.
+However, healthy eating habits can be taught gently, and these top three emotional eating coaches help identify patterns and things that trigger your eating, as well as establish tools and tips to overcome emotional eating.

-Note, Physiqz has no affiliation with any of the coaches listed in this article.
+Note: Physiqz has no affiliation with any of the coaches listed in this article.
 This article, like all others, is for informational purposes only.

-Top 3 Emotional Eating Coaches
+Top 3 Coaches in Emotional Eating

 If you’re struggling to reach your weight loss goals, it could be time to start seeing an emotional eating therapist.
-Emotional eating therapy can help eliminate unhealthy relationships with food and the psychology of binge eating
+Emotional eating therapy can help eliminate unhealthy relationships with food and the psychology of binge eating.

 By understanding the relationship of weight-related eating behaviors, eating coaches can analyze the science behind data-backed methods.
 They use their knowledge about specific eating behavior to tailor their coaching sessions to assist participants in being successful with weight loss.